baktoft/yaps/README.md

 # YAPS - (Yet Another Positioning Solver)<img src="man/logo/yaps_logo.png" align="right" width="120" />

+## IMPORTANT
+<b>YAPS was archived on CRAN due to dependency on package splusTimeSeries which were deprecated.
+We are currently working on YAPS v2.
+Besides not using splusTimeSeries function, it features a new approach to sync and several other improvements.
+Stay tuned!</b>

+## Introduction
 Welcome to the `yaps` repository.
 The `yaps` package is based on the original YAPS presented in Baktoft, Gjelland, Økland & Thygesen (2017):
 [Positioning of aquatic animals based on time-of-arrival and random walk